the language of instruction at both schools is English

 Free Application for Federal Student Aid (FAFSA)

-The FAFSA allows graduate and professional students to be considered for need-based federal student loans and private educational loans.
+The FAFSA allows U.S citizens and permanent resident graduate students to be considered for need-based aid.
 You should file the FAFSA as early as possible during the application process.
-Once filed, the Syracuse University Office of Financial Aid and Scholarship Programs will contact you about loan approvals and procedures.
+Once filed, the Syracuse University Office of Financial Aid and Scholarship Programs will contact you about completing the supplemental SU scholarship application, and aid disbursement details.